Interaction effects on quantum Hall transitions: dynamical scaling laws and superuniversality

-Notice that the transverse gauge field propagator is not modified by the diffuson correction to the self-energy.
+The first equation is the source of the $z=1$ dynamical scaling when added to the bare Coulomb term $\propto e^2_*|q| |a_T|^2$.

-\subsubsection{Diffuson self-energy: quantum corrections to conductivity}
+\subsection{Diffuson self-energy: quantum corrections to conductivity}

-Another important effect in the gauged NL$\sigma$M is the quantum correction to the diffusons due to gauge-field fluctuations.
-In principle, there are three different possible processes that can contribute.
+In principle, there are three different possible processes that can contribute to the quantum corrections to the diffusion propagator.
 First, since we found that $a_\tau$ is gapped at the saddle point, it mediates an effective density-density interaction with a constant form-factor which leads to the “standard” Altshuler-Aronov correction.
 Second, there are Hartree-type current-current gauge interactions, which in the $1/r$ case are known to be much less singular than for the short-range interaction because such processes are dominated by large transferred momenta up to $k_F$\cite{Mirlin2008}.
 Fortunately, resulting logarithmic corrections of both types are well under control since the absence of spin degeneracy guarantees the marginal irrelevancy of the coupling and suppression of the triplet instability\cite{Belitz1989}.
 Finally, one has to investigate the fate of exchange current-current diagrams involving $a_{j}$.
-In this subsection, we review technical details of such corrections in the NL$\sigma$M framework and demonstrate, in full agreement with Ref. \onlinecite{Mirlin1997}, that they saturate in the IR limit.
+In this subsection, we present such corrections in the NL$\sigma$M framework and demonstrate, in full agreement with Ref. \onlinecite{Mirlin1997}, that they saturate in the IR limit.

-The leading correction to the conductivity of diffusons comes from the second order expansion of the action in Eq. \eqref{eq:action_a_1}.
+The leading correction to the conductivity of diffusons comes from the second order expansion in powers of the action in Eq. \eqref{eq:action_a_1}.
 In $\beta\rightarrow \infty$ limit, we get:

 where we have done the momentum integral first and set the external frequencies to zero (dc limit).
 We then expanded in powers of $\omega_2$ and integrated over the region $\pi T <\omega_2<1/\tau$.
 We have ignored the constant piece that changes the zero temperature conductivity by a small amount for small $1/e_*^2$.
 Further, we also get the following from the same term: